Why LLM Models Use Your Content but Do Not Mention Your Brand?

 Your content is ignored.
 Not because it is wrong, but because it did not reduce uncertainty for the specific context of the conversation.

 This is the operational lens CMOs need.
 The goal is not to win citations.
-The goal is to be helpful to the reasoning process.
+The goal is to support the reasoning process.
 That is the actual lever in Large Language Model SEO (LLM SEO).

 Once you align with these outcomes, your content reviews get sharper.
 Your team stops asking why we are not being cited and starts asking where our explanation lacks weight.